Vaping at Work

 From a health perspective, there is no reason why vaping at work shouldn’t be allowed.
 If PHE have no doubts about the lack of harm we certainly wouldn’t argue.
 This is more than just health though.
 This is a social issue.
 In some countries non-smoking employees are being given extra annual leave days to even up the working time smoking and non-smoking employees actually spend working.
 This takes into account the extra cigarette breaks that smokers take during work hours.

 In addition to this, while passive vaping is not at all harmful to non-vapers, consideration has to be made for those who don’t want a waft of rhubarb and custard vapour across their desk (they may be a mint fan) or to be walking through fog to get to the photocopier.
+Some vaping etiquette is required.
 The decision to allow vaping at work is a health one, and one we understand.
 The way it is implemented however will require some thought.
 Should vapers be allowed to vape at their desk and in common working/break areas?
 Will vapers be allowed to take the extra cigarette breaks that smokers sometimes do?
 Where do that leave non-smoking, no-vaping employees?

 When putting a vaping at work plan together individual employers need to work out a policy that is fair across the board, takes into account fair use, consideration, common sense and how to deal with anyone vaping inappropriately i.e when Bob Joe spends all afternoon blowing big vape clouds at Jeff from accounting, just to annoy him.
 Obviously this is an exaggerated point and unlikely to happen however if vaping at work is going to be a more relaxed thing, a universal policy as well as a business-specific policy needs to make sure that the interests of vapers and non-vapers are being met.

 First though, we need parliament to agreed to the PHE’s proposals.